 Research

 Research in my lab is diverse, working across scales, taxa, and ecosystems.
-Historically, we have explored how perturbations like drought, elevated CO2, and habitat fragmentation can influence above- and below-ground carbon and nitrogen cycling.
-These efforts have been funded by the National Science Foundation, NASA, and the Department of Energy.
+Historically, we have explored how perturbations like drought, elevated CO2, and habitat fragmentation can influence above- and below-ground biogeochemical cycling.
+These efforts have been funded by the National Science Foundation, NASA, the US Forest Service, USDA-NIFA, and the Department of Energy.

-Two key foci are 1) the influence of climate change and historic land cover on nutrient and carbon flows through soils, microbes, and vegetation, and 2) vegetation and microbial abilities to structure soil profiles via their efforts to acquire resources.
+Two key foci are 1) the influence of climate change and historic land cover on biogeochemical fluxes and 2) vegetation and microbial abilities to structure soil profiles via their efforts to acquire resources.
 We explore these and related questions in temperate and boreal forests and mid-western grasslands.
-We are especially interested in how roots interact with the soil environment to govern larger-scale fluxes of elements.
+We are especially interested in how roots interact and sculpt the soil environment to govern larger-scale ecosystem modulation of climate.
 Much of our work relies on stable isotopes and the isotopic fingerprints imparted by biological and chemical fluxes on ecosystem pools of organic matter (e.g., soil organic matter, microbes, tree-rings).

 We work with KU’s W.M.
 Keck Paleoenvironmental and Environmental Stable Isotope Laboratory, employ cavity ring down spectroscopy for stable isotopic signatures of CO2 and CH4, and use 14C to explore the persistence of soil organic carbon stocks.
 We also leverage soil microbial sequencing data to infer dominant biogeochemical environments throughout soil profiles.